 Your main LGPS benefits

 [You will be/have been <delete as appropriate> notified of your deferred benefit entitlement under the main LGPS scheme separately].
-You have the right to take your main scheme benefits at any time from age 55 to 75.
+You have the right to take your main scheme benefits at any time from age 55 and the day before your 75th birthday.

 Your LGPS pension can be paid from any age if you suffer from permanent ill health and meet certain criteria.

 For more information about your main scheme benefits and how they can be accessed please contact <fund to enter relevant contact details>.